Can banana peel offer you some kind of hallucination? The answer is no, but there was a time when some people were smoking bananas to get high!

 In the 1960s, there were a lot of urban legends throughout North America that you could get hallucinogenic chemicals from fruits.
 One of the fruits, was banana.
 According to the myth, boiling, baking, and drying bananas, would create a chemical called “bananadine” which, when smoked, would offer psychedelic experience.

-Based on this urban myth, Berkeley Barb, a counterculture newspaper went on to write an article regarding turning bananas into powerful hallucinogenic.
-The article went viral and, in combination with the underground word of mouth, led to rumours of people actually getting hallucinated by smoking banana.
+Based on this urban myth, Berkeley Barb, a counterculture newspaper went on to write an article on how to turn bananas into powerful hallucinogenic drugs.
+The article went viral and, combined with the underground word of mouth, led to rumours of people actually getting hallucinated by smoking banana.
 Eventually hippies started smoking banana peels thinking that they were getting high (it was of course, a placebo effect).